 Staff recommends the definition of "Studios for Art, Dance, Music, Photography, etc." specify the term "fitness studios" for clarity purposes and limit the maximum size to 3,000 square feet in overall instruction area for any one studio use.
-Any studio use larger than 3,000 square feet in instructional area would be considered "Specialized Education" or "Health/Fitness Facility" as appropriate.
+Studio uses larger than 3,000 square feet in instructional area would be considered to be "Specialized Education" or "Health/Fitness Facility".
 At the request of the Planning Commission, the definition also includes language for Director determination of "similar" studio uses.